au-uk/SWIFI-4KFLOCAM/README.md

 #### Use Ansible, [SemaphoreUI](https://github.com/semaphoreui/semaphore) and Git to automate the settings on all CCTV cameras (working)

-Note: The assumption is that all CCTV cameras will use the same settings.
-The settings file is stored in Git.
-The playbook runs periodically (or via webhook, if local git) and pulls the, main branch, setting file, from Git and applies the settings to an individual camera, group of cameras, or all cameras on your local network (Note: based on the Ansible Hosts File and the hosts: setting in the playbook).
+  Note: The assumption is all CCTV cameras will use the same settings.
+The settings file is stored and modified in Git.
+The playbook runs periodically (or via webhook, if local) and pulls the, main branch, setting file, from Git.

+  Note: The playbook applies the settings to an individual camera, group of cameras, or all cameras on your local network. based on the Ansible Hosts / Inventory File and the hosts setting in the playbook.

 ##### Playbook